shawenyao/jekyll-now/_posts/2018-12-22-Productionize-R-Scripts-with-Batch-Mode.md

 :: prevent the main batch window from auto-exit pause
 ```
-Note that `start` command enables all R script to be executed in a parallel fashion.
+Note that Windows' `start` command enables all R script to be executed in a parallel fashion.
+Without `start`, sequential execution would be assumed instead.

-### Running R Script with Arguments
+### Parsing/Assigning Arguments in R
 Parsing arguments in R mainly revolves around the use of `commandArgs` function.
 It does one simple job: converting all arguments (space-delimited) specified in the batch call to a character vector, and it's up to the users to decide what to do with them.
 ```r
 args <- commandArgs(trailingOnly = TRUE)